 Microsoft 365 Copilot | General-purpose | $18-25/user/month | 30-day trial | SOC 2 Type II, ISO 27001 | Native | N/A |

-Pricing for Claude, ChatGPT, and Microsoft Copilot is the public consumer or business price as of May 2026.
+Pricing for Claude, ChatGPT, and Microsoft Copilot is the public consumer or business price as of June 2026.
 Re-verify before any board memo because consumer AI tiers shift quarterly.
 Enterprise legal AI pricing is not public, and demo-quoted pricing is the industry norm for every platform on this page except GC AI.

 The Seven Categories of Legal AI

 A legal AI tool is software that uses large language models and legal-specific tuning to do work an in-house lawyer or transactional attorney would otherwise do manually: contract review, legal research, drafting, redlining, summarization, structured data extraction, and workflow automation.
-The 2026 market sorts into seven categories.

 Purpose-built in-house platforms are designed end-to-end for in-house legal departments, where one lawyer covers a wide commercial, regulatory, employment, and corporate spread.
 Top pick: GC AI.